 To be without knowledge is to be without light

-Literacy is a basic human right and provides the means through which people can attain their goals and better their livelihoods.
-It is a seed that can be planted in infancy and flourishes in adulthood, readily easing the path to education and fostering development and growth.
-As an organization committed to universal literacy, and its undeniable role in changing outcomes and transforming lives, we are passionate about its advocacy within our respective community and beyond.
+Education is a basic human right that provides the means through which people can attain their goals and better their livelihoods.
+It is a seed that can be planted in infancy and flourishes in adulthood, readily easing the path to growth and fostering development.

 The classroom is a transformative space and the role of the teacher in a child’s life is incredibly significant.
 As such, teaching should be culturally relevant and cater to students of diverse abilities and backgrounds.
 The Somali Literacy Project was born in 2013 out of a desire to deepen my work with the Somali community by making the information gleaned from academia readily accessible to parents and teachers.

 While I was engaged in research at the time, I was very interested in making it practical by providing hands-on workshops in my community.
 I did so and saw how engaged the mothers were and how eager they were for more information.
 It propelled me forward.